-Children who attend the Early Learning Unit will engage in both one to one work, paired work and group work during their school day.
+Children who attend the Shine Early Intervention classes will engage in both one to one work, paired work and group work during their school day.
 The focus is always on the individual learning needs of each child and to enhance communication and socialisation and an Individual Education Plan (IEP) is developed for each student.
 The children will also spend time in the Sensory Room to assist them with their sensory needs and there is also lots of time for fun and structured play in the Soft Play room and Sensory Garden.

 “Our daughter Emily has spent almost two years in Shine.
 She loves it.
 She is the happiest she has ever been and her teachers are amazing.
 Would highly recommend Shine to any new parent facing a diagnosis of ASD for their child.
 It was our first port of call when Emily was diagnosed and they gave us so much information on things we needed to do both for Emily and as a family.
 We will always be grateful to all the staff at Shine.”

 The Shine Centre has been nothing short of life changing, not just for our 5 year old Harry, but to us as family.
 From when we received Harry’s diagnosis Shine were invaluable in helping & guiding us through what to do & how best to help & support Harry.
 Harry has absolutely blossomed being in his Early Intervention Class.
 He LOVES it!
 Each & every person within the ELU are incredible & are at the top of their game.
 It sounds corny but they do help Harry & all the other kids SHINE!
 They genuinely care about the kids, they make them smile, they want them to be their best possible self & they help us as parents see the amazing little people that they are & can be.
 Coming across SHINE & having them in our lives has & continues to be one of the best thing that ever happened to us!
 They truly are amazing

 Neil O’Connell (Harry’s Dad)